TanayB11/me/content/blog/2024-12-06-how-to-waste-your-life.md

 as my good friend [Riley](https://www.kongriley.com/) told me in a conversation, "we weren't given a main quest at birth." life isn't an optimization problem. but i can't help but feel that something's missing if you didn't [explore](/blog/finding-mini-adventures/) the possibilities.

-## 7. not attempting to improve at anything
+## 7. don't attempt to improve at anything

 i also think a key part of the human experience is learning to do something *well*.